-Summer is heating up, which means we’ll be cranking up the AC for fast heat relief.
-It’s also a good time to try to save energy.
+Summer is going full blast, which means we crank up the AC for heat relief.
+But don’t let it bust your budget!
+It’s also a good time to save energy.

 I Want SMART has these green solutions to save you a lot of green this summer.

-Follow these three simple tips to help you save energy and money this summer season.
+Follow three simple tips to help you save energy and pocket the savings:

-When you’re at home, set your thermostat as high as you can without feeling uncomfortable – 78° is generally recommended.
-Minimizing the difference between indoor and outdoor temperatures uses less energy, lowering your overall bill.
-The same goes for when you leave on vacation: keep your house warmer than normal so you don’t experience a spike in your bill for the time you’re away.
+When you’re at home, set your thermostat as high as you can and still feel comfortable – 78° is generally recommended.
+Minimize the difference between indoor and outdoor temperatures to use less energy, lowering your overall bill.
+The same goes for when you leave on vacation: set the thermostat higher than normal so you don’t experience a spike in your bill for the time you’re away.

-After returning home, it’s not unusual to want a cool home fast, but setting your thermostat colder than normal does not cool your home any faster, and it might actually drive up energy expenses.
-Closing all doors to rooms that trap heat and turning on your ceiling fan will actually allow you to raise the thermostat and increase cooling efficiency.
+After returning home, it’s not unusual to want a cool home fast, but setting your thermostat colder than normal does not cool your home any faster; it actually drives up energy expenses.
+Close all doors to rooms that trap heat and turn on your ceiling fan to increase cooling efficiency.

 Schedule a maintenance check for your AC unit to ensure it’s still effective and meets standards.
-Especially for an outdoor unit, making sure your system is weatherproofed and the registers/cooling fins are clear of dirt, dust, dandelions, and other debris to enhance the life of your machine and improve air flow.
-There are also some things only a professional can do, such as checking the coolant level.
+Especially for an outdoor unit, make sure your system is weatherproofed and the registers/cooling fins are clear of dirt, dust, dandelions, and other debris to prolong the life of your equipment and improve air flow.
+There are some things only a professional can do, such as checking the coolant level.

-On particularly hot days, try not to overload on activities that use a lot of heat.
-These include running a computer, dishwasher, or using gadgets like curling irons and hair dryers.
-Instead of using your oven, plan on grilling outside, cooking on the stovetop, or breaking out a microwavable meal.
+On particularly hot days, resist activities that generate a lot of heat.
+These might include using a computer, dishwasher, curling iron, or hair dryer.
+Instead of using your oven, grill outside, or break out a microwavable meal.

-After a long day of working or exercising in the sun, it’s tempting to either wash smaller loads to get rid of sweat stains at first sight or take longer showers to clean off.
-Using as little water as possible – in the form of shorter showers and consistently full loads of laundry – is a sure way to save energy and hot water, relieving your water heater as well.
+After a long day of working or exercising in the sun, it’s tempting to wash smaller loads to get rid of sweat stains, or take longer showers to clean off.
+Using as little hot water as possible – in the form of shorter showers or consistently full loads of laundry – is a sure way to save energy!